oliverbob/PHP-MySQLi-Database-Class/readme.md

 ## Support Me

-This software is developed during my free time and I will be glad if somebody will support me.
+This software is developed during the developer's free time and I will be glad if somebody will support me with this fork.

 Everyone's time should be valuable, so please consider donating.